 In the history of the GT5 class, four Minis have won the SCCA National Championship.
-On March 20, 2004, a Gathering of Champions will be held at the Thunderhill Raceway Park Double National.
-For the first time ever, all four past champion Minis will be racing in the same event.
+On March 20, 2004, a Gathering of Champions was held at the Thunderhill Raceway Park Double National.
+For the first time ever, all four past champion Minis were racing in the same event.

 Car and Driver Profiles